Slime Rancher 2

 Slime Rancher 2 is a 2025 farm life sim video game developed and published by American indie studio Monomi Park.
 Slime Rancher 2 is the direct sequel to its predecessor Slime Rancher (2017).
 It features the playable character and main protagonist of Slime Rancher, Beatrix LeBeau, exploring a new location called Rainbow Island.
-The game released in early access on September 22, 2022, with a version 1.0 full release for Xbox Series X/S, Microsoft Windows via the Microsoft Store, and PlayStation 5 released on September 23, 2025.
+The game released in early access on September 22, 2022, with a version 1.0 full release for Xbox Series X/S and Windows via the Microsoft Store, and PlayStation 5 released on September 23, 2025.

 Gameplay

 In an open world the player controls the character Beatrix LeBeau, a rancher who moved from planet Earth to a far away planet to live the life of a slime rancher, centered around ranch construction and the exploration of the environment in order to collect, raise, feed, and breed slimes, gelatinous living organisms of various sizes and characteristics.

 The game revolves around feeding slimes food so that they can produce "plorts", which can be sold in exchange for Newbucks, a currency required to purchase upgrades for the ranch and its equipment.
 There are different kinds of slimes in the world, including some introduced for Slime Rancher 2.
 Slimes react and change based on what they are fed.
-Slime Rancher 2 introduces a dynamic weather system (including rain, wind, thunderstorms, and lightning) that impacts the environment and the slimes that appear during specific weather events.
+Slime Rancher 2 introduces a dynamic weather system (including rain, wind, thunderstorms, lightning, pollen, cyclone, and slimefall) that impacts the environment and the slimes that appear during specific weather events.
 In addition to slimes from the first game, players can raise new slime variants.